 One Last Chance to Save Mankind - interview with James Lovelock - With his 90th birthday in July, a trip into space scheduled for later in the year and a new book out next month, 2009 promises to be an exciting time for James Lovelock.
 But the originator of the Gaia theory, which describes Earth as a self-regulating planet, has a stark view of the future of humanity- but he's still optomistic about reaching 100.

-Nuclear Gaia? by Ben West 2006 "Now that we have made the Earth sick, it will not be cured by alternative green remedies, like wind turbines and bio fuels alone.
-This is why I recommend instead the appropriate medicine of nuclear energy as part of a sensible portfolio of energy sources." -the words of James Lovelock.
+Nuclear Gaia?
+James Lovelock on Nuclear energy - "Now that we have made the Earth sick, it will not be cured by alternative green remedies, like wind turbines and bio fuels alone.
+This is why I recommend instead the appropriate medicine of nuclear energy as part of a sensible portfolio of energy sources."
 For years the global trend has been the decommissioning of nuclear power plants in the aftermath of Three Mile Island and Chernobyl, with the exception of some new plants in Asia.
 However, Lovelock and several others clearly think that the threats facing our biosphere are more serious and immediate than the potential risks from producing more nuclear power.

-The We Campaign is a project of The Alliance for Climate Protection -- a nonprofit, nonpartisan grassroots effort founded by Nobel laureate and former Vice President Al Gore.
+The Climate Reality Project is a nonprofit, nonpartisan grassroots effort founded by Nobel laureate and former Vice President Al Gore.
 Our ultimate aim is to halt global warming.
 Specifically we are educating people in the US and around the world that the climate crisis is both urgent and solvable.
 We need an international agreement on the climate crisis that is consistent with the Intergovernmental Panel on Climate Change's findings.
 It must cut global warming pollution sufficiently to ensure our children and their children inherit a healthy planet - not one severely damaged by the effects of climate change.